SMITH College has the strongest U.S. Student Fulbright Program in the country.

-• Smith's Fulbright success rate (ratio of winners to applicants) over the past nine years has on average been the highest in the nation among top-producing institutions, including the Ivy League universities and comparable elite colleges.
+• Smith's Fulbright success rate (winners to applicants) has over the past dozen years been the highest in the nation among the topmost-producing institutions.

-• With 23 winners out of 42 applicants in the 2012-13 competition year, Smith's success rate was 55 per cent which is more than three times the national average of 17 percent for the competition.
+• With 23 offers out of 42 applicants in the 2012-13 competition year, Smith's success rate was 55% which is more than three times the national average of 17% for the competition.

-• Compared to all U.S. institutions, Smith ranked 9th nationally for its total number of Fulbright Fellows in 2012-13, frequently producing as many Fulbright Fellows as leading universities with double the number of applicants.
+• Compared to all U.S. institutions, including the Ivy Leagues, Smith ranked 9th nationally for its total number of Fulbright Fellows in 2012-13, frequently producing as many Fulbright Fellows as leading universities with far greater student populations and up to triple the number of applicants.

 • Among the numerous fellowships awarded to Smith students and alumnae since 2001 are:

 Austria Teaching, Beckman, Beinecke, Boren, Carnegie International Peace, Clinton Global Initiative, Critical Language Scholars, DAAD, Davis Peace, France Teaching, Freeman-Asia, Fulbright, Fulbright-Hayes Grant, Gilman, Goldman Sachs Global Leaders, Goldwater, HAEF, Howard Hughes, Humanity in Action, Insight Collaborative, Jack Kent Cook, Killam, Luce, Mellon, NATO Fellow, NOAA Hollings, NSF, Rhodes, Rotary Ambassadorial, Rotary World Peace, Soros, Truman, Udall, UNESCO-Fulbright, Woodrow Wilson